thaodo2512/qemu-test/MCTP_QEMU_Guide.md

 - Host console: `I: received message world for endpoint 10, msg_tag 0, len 6`

 ## Troubleshooting
+- QEMU 10 rejects `wait=` in client mode (`server=off`); use the `reconnect=` form shown above and rebuild if you see an “invalid option” or “wait option is incompatible” error.
 - Port busy: choose another `MCTP_PORT`, rebuild with `--pristine=always`.
 - No traffic: confirm overlays map `arduino_serial` to `uart1` in each build (`grep -n arduino_serial build/*/zephyr/zephyr.dts`).
-- Stuck waiting: add `,wait=off` on the client side; ensure listener started first.
+- Stuck waiting: the client uses `reconnect=1`; start the listener first or bump the reconnect interval if you want longer retries.
 - Deeper debug: add `-d guest_errors -D /workdir/qemu.log` to `QEMU_EXTRA_FLAGS`.

 ## Cleanup